aforward9600/pokemonpalette/README.md

   - Code comes from Mateo's Red++ hack.
 It's simply the best gen-1 implementation and I cannot come up with something better.
   - Talk to the little girl to delete moves.
   - Talk to her tutor to relearn moves.
+- Trainer pkmn give double stat exp
+- Pkmn with levels > 100 give 255 stat exp for each stat
+- Pkmn with levels > 100 have 255 base exp yield

 #Added Encounter Locations for the following pokemon (rare if not normally in the chosen version):